In Brief

 How Past Investment Traps Future Belief

-The sunk cost fallacy — documented by Kahneman and Tversky — describes the human tendency to continue investing in something because of time, money, or effort already spent, even when continuing makes no rational sense.
-Students who paid for a theater ticket sat through a terrible show rather than leave.
+The sunk cost fallacy describes the human tendency to keep investing in something because of the time, money, or effort already spent, even when continuing makes no rational sense.
+In the classic study, Hal Arkes and Catherine Blumer found that theatergoers who had paid full price for a season ticket attended more plays than those handed the same ticket at a discount — the larger the sum already spent, the harder it was to leave a seat empty.
 Past investment overrode present judgment.

 Apply this to faith.
 Years ago you made a public commitment: "I chose God."
 You built your identity on it.
 You testified to it.
 You taught it.
 Every time someone asked about your conversion, you reinforced the investment.
 And the more you invested, the less rational your defense became.